murphy-slaw/spectral-seas/design_docs/brain_dump.md

 TODO: Custom spawn tables for all biomes, no vanilla zombies or skellies in biomes with variants
 TODO: maybe always respawn on the nearest beach to where you died if you don't have a spawn point set? and put the player in crawl mode as if your body has washed ashore
 TODO: More armor set bonuses.
-TODO: Pirate ships
 TODO: randomly replace single chests on shelves in the Undead Crypt with Artifacts Mimics
 TODO: Rework the skins and armor CIT for guard villagers so they look like Keystone Kops
 TODO: Viking funeral advancement
-Add a way to heal pets
-Partial recovery of ship upgrades on break.
+TODO: Partial recovery of ship upgrades on break.
-Loot tables for elder guardians: trident icons?
+TODO: Loot tables for elder guardians: trident icons?
+Reduce drop rates for turtle scutes and nautilus shells Make Nautilus armor worth making.
+More things to do with seashells, nautilus shells, scutes.
+Reduce flax spawns?